CHS-CS50/problems/3/fifteen/README.md

 # `draw`

-1. Our draw function will take the values stored from total and assign them to our `board` array.
+1. Our draw function will take the values stored in our `board` array and print them to the screen.

 {% next "Ready to Test" %}